doubleodd/website/src/implementations.md

     While this implementation was written for research and demonstration purposes, it follows APIs and conventions appropriate for general inclusion in applications.
-All the code is strict constant-time.
+All the code is strictly constant-time.
     This is the code that was used for the benchmarks reported in the [whitepaper](doubleodd.pdf).